Britain's FTSE 100 flat after mixed global data

 "Without a clear mandate and the firepower from all political parties, Monti will find the going tough in order to prevent his country from going into meltdown and having a knock effect across global economies," said Capital Spreads' Campbell.

-Banks .FTNMX8350 were the worst performing blue chip sector as the euro zone concerns mounted up, led by part-state-owned lenders Lloyds Banking Group (LLOY.L) and Royal Bank of Scotland (RBS.L), off 3.8 percent and 3.2 percent respectively.
+Banks were the worst performing blue chip sector as the euro zone concerns mounted up, led by part-state-owned lenders Lloyds Banking Group and Royal Bank of Scotland, off 3.8 percent and 3.2 percent respectively.

-Artificial hip and knee maker Smith & Nephew (SN.L), perennially rumoured to be a bid target, was the top FTSE 100 gainer, up 3.5 percent to extend Monday's gains after it was upgraded by Exane BNP Paribas.
+Artificial hip and knee maker Smith & Nephew, perennially rumoured to be a bid target, was the top FTSE 100 gainer, up 3.5 percent to extend Monday's gains after it was upgraded by Exane BNP Paribas.

 "It's a difficult market to call at the moment, no one wants to be involved if the euro zone is going to fall apart, but everyone wants to believe the recovering U.S. economy might come to their rescue," said Mic Mills, head of electronic trading at ETX Capital.